musictheory/NilScript/README.md

 @end
 ```

-When the `--warn-unused-ivars` option is specified, NilScript warns about ivar declarations that are unused within an implementation.
+When the `--warn-unused-privates` option is specified, NilScript warns about `@property (private)` declarations that
+are unused within an implementation.

 ```
 @class TheClass {